ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

 If fact, many foreigners and Colombians head to Taganga for a beach holiday.

 If you’re not a “city person” then Taganga may be more your style than Santa Marta.
 You’ll be able to hang at the beach in peace and wander the streets without any traffic.

 And since Taganga is only a short 10-minute drive from Santa Marta city center, it is easy to get to!

 So, if you’re planning to check out Taganga, Colombia (either for a day trip or a couple of nights) this blog will help you plan your visit.
 Here are the best things to do in Tangana and other relevant info for tourists!

-Taganga is most commonly accessed from Santa Marta or Cartagena (read blow on details from these locations.)
-That being said, Taganga is also easily accessible from nearly anywhere in Colombia by first going to Santa Marta.
+Taganga is most commonly accessed from Santa Marta or Cartagena.
+But with that said, Taganga is also easily accessible from nearly anywhere in Colombia by first going to Santa Marta via bus or plane.

 Santa Marta to Taganga

-Once you are in Santa Marta getting from Santa Marta to Taganga is easy!
-A taxi is the best and simplest option and will only cost about COP 12,000 from the city center or bus station.
-Uber is also available in Santa Marta and offers comparable pricing without requiring you to have to negotiate a price with the driver.
+Once you are in Santa Marta getting to Taganga is easy!
+A taxi is the best and simplest option and will only cost about 12,000 COP from the city center or bus station.

-There are many buses going from Cartagena to Santa Marta for about COP 30,000.
+There are many buses going from Cartagena to Santa Marta for about 30,000 COP.